Local youth services

 If talking or writing to someone right now would already help.

-These options are low-threshold, free, or officially backed and make sense when the issue is not leisure but stress, conflict, overload, or uncertainty.
+These options are low-threshold, free, or officially backed and make sense when stress, conflict, overload, or uncertainty is the real issue.

 Phone & chat